Valian/docker-nginx-auto-ssl/README.md

     include ssl.conf;
     include resty-server-https.conf;

-    # you should add provide your own locations here
+    # you should add your own locations here

   }